 Drexel in France: Summer in Montpellier

+Students will have three-day weekends to explore the exciting sights that Europe has to offer.
 Students are encouraged to be independent and to use their leisure time to their best advantage as long as mandatory meetings, excursions, and classes are attended.
-Participants have many options: the nearby beaches of Palavas, Carnon, and La Grande Motte are just a bus ride away; the University staff organizes events such as movies, sports, and parties; or you may choose to stroll downtown to the Place de La Comedie for a bit of café sitting.
-Students will have three-day weekends to explore the exciting sights that Europe has to offer.
-They may opt to schedule their own visits to Barcelona, Italy, or other places of interest.
+There are many options: the nearby beaches of Palavas, Carnon, and La Grande Motte are just a bus ride away; the University staff organizes events such as movies, sports, and parties; or you may choose to stroll downtown to the Place de La Comedie for a bit of café sitting.
+Students may opt to schedule their own visits to Barcelona, Italy, or other places of interest.

 Read more about this program from our past student blogger!

 Watch video about the program

 - Open to all majors

 Courses are taught in English except for the French language courses.
 Drexel students take classes with a mix of other US college students, exposing them to a variety of backgrounds and perspectives.
 Students choose courses from a variety of subjects, such as French, History, Literature, Hospitality, and music.

 Credits & Grading